 All around the world, the Mahatma Gandhi persona has become a sort of radar for freedom and hope for the oppressed.
 Anti-War Activist, Mahatma Gandhi popularized the idea of (mass) civil disobedience.

-A UK educated attorney who led the India independent movement and exported his civil rights vision to South Africa during the Apartheid regime, where he defended the legal rights of Indians in the region for 2 decades.
+The UK educated attorney led the India independent movement and exported his civil rights vision to South Africa during the Apartheid regime, where he defended the legal rights of Indians in the region for 2 decades.

 He remains the most notable political and spiritual leader in Indian history- a selfless advocate for the plight of the poor, segregation and unjust taxation.
-As a lover of justice and fairness; and a faith-filled character, Gandhi spared no room for mediocrity, with subtle but effective stance, he succeeded in bringing imperialism and discrimination to a halt in India.
+As a lover of justice and fairness; and a faith-filled character, Gandhi spared no room for mediocrity, with a subtle but effective stance.

 These are some of the thoughtful quotes of the great Indian soul, Mahatma Gandhi: